-- Logic of the Scientific Method: Students will be able to identify elements of the scientific method and critique their application to the explanation, prediction, and control of mental processe and behavior. - Fundamental Principles: Students will be able to differentiate and compare fundamental principles of psychology. - Everyday Application: Students will be able to apply fundamental principles of psychology in their efforts to evaluation everyday life experiences.
+- Logic of the Scientific Method: Studens will be able to identify elements of the scientific method and critique their application to the explanation, prediction, and control of mental processes and behavior. - Fundamental Principles: differentiate and compare fundamental principles of psychology. - Everyday Application: Apply fundamental principles of psychology in their efforts to evaluate everyday life experiences.

 PSYC 101 General Psychology (3)

 or

 PSYC 101H Honors General Psychology (3)

 PSYC 120 Introduction to Statistics and Data Analysis for the Behavioral Sciences (4)

 or

 MATH 150 or Elementary Statistics with Probability (4)

 MATH 150H Honors Elementary Statistics with Probability (4)

 or

 SOCI 120 Introduction to Statistics and Data Analysis for the Behavioral Sciences (4)

 and

-PSYC 122 Research Methods in the Behavioral Sciences (4)
+PSYC 122 Research Methods in the

+Behavioral Sciences (4)

 List A: 3-4 units

 BIOL 100 Fundamentals of Biology (4)

 or

 BIOL 100H Honors Fundamentals of Biology (4)

 PSYC 107 Physiological Psychology (3)

 List B: 6 -7 units

 Any list A course not already completed

-PSYC 102Psychology for Effective Living (3)PSYC 108Social Psychology (3)PSYC 110African American Psychology (3)PSYC 112Human Sexuality (3)PSYC 115Abnormal Psychology (3)PSYC 116Lifespan Development (3)PE 275Sport Psychology (3)Total Units: 20-21
+PSYC 102 Psychology for Effective Living (3)

+PSYC 108 Social Psychology (3)

+PSYC 110 African American Psychology (3)

+PSYC 112 Human Sexuality (3)

+PSYC 115 Abnormal Psychology (3)

+PSYC 116 Lifespan Development (3)

+PE 275 Sport Psychology (3)

+Total Units: 20-21